-Step inside and you’ll find a wealth of spacious, modern studios that are priced at $130 per night and come fully outfitted with air conditioning, seaside views, flat-screen TVs, WIFI, ensuite bathrooms with complimentary toiletries, and a kitchenette with a microwave and refrigerator.
+Step inside and you’ll find a wealth of spacious, modern studios that are priced at $130 per night.
+They come fully outfitted with air conditioning, seaside views, flat-screen TVs, Wi-Fi, ensuite bathrooms with complimentary toiletries, and a kitchenette with a microwave and refrigerator.

-A complimentary daily breakfast is also included with your stay and can be enjoyed at the lovely onsite restaurant, which serves a delicious array of Argentinian inspired cuisines.
+A complimentary daily breakfast is also included with your stay.
+You’ll enjoy it at the lovely onsite restaurant, which serves a delicious array of Argentinian inspired cuisines.

 Related Articles: Read about more the best islands for wildlife vacations.

 Average Temperature in St. Barts (Dec. to Mar.): 75-85°F / 24-29°C

 Things to Do in St. Barts